 Perez's squeeze bunt give Angels 6-5 win over Rangers in 10

-Los Angeles Angels' Carlos Perez, right, hits a walk-off bunt to win the game against the Texas Rangers during the 10th inning of a baseball game, Tuesday, April 11, 2017, in Anaheim, Calif.
-The Angels won 6-5.
+Texas Rangers' Elvis Andrus, right, and Rougned Odor react after completing a double play against the Los Angeles Angels during the fourth inning of a baseball game, Tuesday, April 11, 2017, in Anaheim, Calif.

 Comments